The (Latecomer) Beginner’s Guide To Minecraft

 - Adventure: A special mode that was recently added, which places restrictions on tools, such that a spade is needed to dig dirt or a pickaxe needed to mine stone.

 In this guide, I’ll be talking about Survival mode – the original and most popular.
+Find out how to change your Minecraft game mode for more details.

 On the PC, a standard set of WASD keys control movement, with the mouse used to look around.
 Chopping trees, digging, and mining is all performed by holding down the left mouse button – your character will initiate the activity on whatever block your view in centered on.